SMPA Director, Associate Professor of Media and Public Affairs, and Director of the Project on Ethics in Political

 Before launching Milo Public Affairs he was a senior vice president at M+R Strategic Services, a national public affairs and political consulting firm.
 At M+R, Loge directed the media relations team and provided strategic counsel to a wide array of clients including the Save Darfur Coalition, Human Rights First, and the Caucus for Producers, Writers & Directors.
 Before joining M+R, he served as the first director of The Justice Project, which helped redefine the national death penalty and criminal justice debate.

 Loge has extensive experience in communications and political strategy including serving as a regional field director for the Concord Coalition, as the chief of staff, press secretary and campaign manager for Rep. Brad Sherman (D-Calif.), director of constituent services to former Rep. Sam Coppersmith (D-Ariz.), and deputy to the chief of staff to the late Sen. Edward Kennedy (D-Mass.).
 Peter managed Sherman’s first re-election campaign, made Coppersmith the first member of Congress with a presence on the internet in 1993, and, while working for Sen. Kennedy, coordinated the first online chat with a federal elected official.

 Loge was an adjunct instructor in the School of Media and Public Affairs at the George Washington University for more than a decade before joining the faculty full time.
-He regularly lectures on politics and lobbying in Washington and elsewhere, and is featured in the award-winning political documentary “Split: A Divided America.”
+He regularly lectures on strategic communication and ethics at national and international universities and organizations, and is featured in the political documentary “Split: A Divided America.”
 He regularly appears in national and international media, including The Wall Street Journal, The Washington Post, AP, Fox, Al Jazeera, and elsewhere.
 His writing has appeared in The Hill, Campaigns & Elections, Media Ethics, the Drake Law Review, the edited volume Wounds that Do Not Bind: Victim Perspectives on the Death Penalty, the International Forum for the Challenges of Peace Operations and elsewhere.
 Loge is a Senior Fellow at the Agirre Lehendakaria Center, a think tank in Bilbao in the Basque Country in Spain, where he is working on the construction and promotion of Basque identity.
 He is also part of a European Commission effort looking at ethical governmental communication.